mongodb-developer/Multi-Model-Embeddings/README.md

 # Multi-Model-Embeddings 🦜 ⛓️
-Example code to show how to chunk + work with multiple embeddings in the same document
+Example code to show how to chunk + work with multiple embeddings in the same document.
+You can also create the vector indexes in the Atlas UI - but there is code here for that also

 #query multiple embedded fields